The Notorious Maker, Co-Founder Scalar

 What I don’t use

 I used Android for years and hope we will continue to have multiple mobile platforms in the future.
 That said, I won’t go back to Android.
-The hard- and software on the other side is just better.
-Hot take: Except the camera, all Google Pixel phones have better cameras than what Apple offers.
+The hardware and software on the other side are just better.
+Hot take: Except for the camera, all Google Pixel phones have better cameras than what Apple offers.

 Screw Zuck.
 I never had a Facebook account.
 I’m not using Instagram.